bravepickle/templar/README.md

 - [ ] As input use ENV values, JSON, key-values from file or directly set as params
 - [x] Read data for template by piping
 - [ ] Support all formats specified
+- [ ] Specify in docs all available template functions